FCT Announces New National Directors for Portugal’s International Partnerships with U.S. Universities

 FCT also confirmed the new leadership teams for the other two partnerships: João Pedro Barreto (University of Coimbra) and Alexandre Ferreira da Silva (University of Minho) at MIT Portugal; and Inês Lynce (Instituto Superior Técnico, University of Lisbon) and João Magalhães (NOVA School of Science and Technology) at CMU Portugal.

-A significant development in this announcement is the appointment of Professor José Manuel Mendonça, INESC TEC’s former Chairman and Professor Emeritus at the Faculty of Engineering of the University of Porto, as Chair of the new Mission Structure overseeing all three transatlantic partnerships.
+A significant development in this announcement is the appointment of José Manuel Mendonça, INESC TEC’s former Chairman and Professor Emeritus at the Faculty of Engineering of the University of Porto, as Chair of the new Mission Structure overseeing all three transatlantic partnerships.
 This role strengthens coordination across the programs and reflects the national ambition to further expand Portugal’s global scientific and technological presence.

 According to FCT, these partnerships remain central to the internationalization of Portuguese higher education and research, enabling advanced training, collaborative research, mobility opportunities, and the development of innovation-driven projects with global impact.